Maison Carree

 After the fall of Rome, most Roman temples were destroyed.
 Not so with the Maison Carree.
 Principal reason: Over the ensuing centuries it was often used for other functions (including church, government, stables, and storage).
 This fostered upkeep, restoration and preservation work.

-Today, the cella (main room) of the Maison Carree is used as a gallery for art and other cultural exhibitions.
+The cella (main room) is used as a gallery for art and other cultural exhibition

 Also visit the Nimes Amphitheatre, which also is a Hillman Wonder medal winner.
 It's only a short walk away.